geekysuavo/vfl/README.md

 The core of a VFL model is a linear combination of feature functions, which take a multidimensional input and return one or more outputs.
-In VFL models, each feature function is called a _factor_, as the joint distribution _factorizes_ with respect to the priors and approximate posteriors placed over the feature parameters.
+In VFL models, each feature function is called a _factor_, as the joint distribution _is assumed to factorize_ with respect to the priors and approximate posteriors placed over the feature parameters.
 Furthermore, the prior and posterior distributions over parameters of a given factor are constrained to be the same type.

 In general, VFL aims for modularity, flexibility, and extensibility.